Free Genealogy: U.S. Military Databases

 Civil War

-US Civil War Soldiers and Sailors System:
+US Civil War Soldiers and Sailors Database:

 Search by Soldier.
 The CWSS database currently contains over 6 million soldier names from 44 states and territories.

-Search Andersonville Prison Records (Union Soldiers)
+Search Prison Records

 Union and Confederate POWs of the Civil War